 In a region dominated by out-and-back hikes, the Connecticut Hill Wildlife Management Area boasts not one but two separate loop hikes: the Van Lone Loop and the Bob Cameron Loop.
-The 5.7 mile-long Van Lone Loop shares a particularly picturesque section of the Finger Lake Trail (FLT) which follows Cayuta Creek along a mostly level route free of obstructions.
+The 5.7 mile-long Van Lone Loop shares a particularly picturesque section of the Finger Lakes Trail (FLT) which follows Cayuta Creek along a mostly level route free of obstructions.
 The trail then climbs beside a wooded stream and finally completes the loop by following sections of remote forest roads.

 The 2.6 mile-long Bob Cameron Loop is near the FLT, but entirely separate.
 The loop lies within a deep, mostly deciduous forest with the trail crossing several seasonal streams.
 The trail passes by an abandoned farmstead at one such crossing in a scenic glen, roughly at the halfway point.
 An extended excursion can be accomplished by hiking both loops and the interconnecting segment of the FLT that resembles a dumbbell.
 This route will traverse most of the wilderness area and provides a good challenge and some solitude for hikers.